 submit a Criminal Record Check permission form so that NIC can get your Criminal Record Check done.
 Admissions will send you this form when you are offered a seat in the program.

-Review the College of Registered Nurses of BC approved requisite skills and abilities (RSA) to meet entry-level RN competencies.
+review the British Columbia College of Nursing Professionals approved requisite skills and abilities (RSA) to meet entry-level RN competencies.
 These requisite skills and abilities are included in the information sent to you once you are offered a seat in the program and will be discussed at the group orientation session.
 You need to review these and decide whether you believe you are able to meet them.
 If you have concerns about being able to meet the RSAs, you should contact the BSN program academic advisor prior to the program start date.

 Transfer Credit & Credit For Prior Learning